donpdonp/coindust/readme.md

 * Build a transaction between two bitcoin addresses [2]

 Note this builds the transaction and displays it in hex form. _It does not submit the transaction_.
-Using the hex form you can paste the transaction into a service which will submit the transaction into the bitcoin network.
-[3]

 ```
 $ coindust tx --in 1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv --out 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m --amount 0.01
- input: 1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv 0.05000BTC
+ input: 1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv 0.05000btc
-output: 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m 0.01000BTC
+output: 1MXEaXamNSLUXQKWZu8fSz241Zginvoj1m 0.01000btc
-        1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv 0.03999BTC (change)
+        1Q182Kx8y7gkXvvEod8nwt5gDDa86Dr2tv 0.03999btc (change)
-   fee:                                    0.00001BTC
+   fee:                                    0.00001btc
-TX:
+  rate:                                   25 satoshis/byte
+TX (402 bytes before encoding):
 0100000001a30b283b7ffe227f0e008f2f0ec024edbc7a988b44983ec79e9ba49334dea265d0e976502207e0dc9a53d4be...
 ```

-Bitcoin addresses and private keys are kept in ~/.config/coindust/wallet.json.
-Protect this file with your own mechanism for encryption and backups!
+The hex form of the transaction can be pasted it into a bloockchain service which will submit the transaction into the bitcoin network.
+[3]

 [1] Uses blockexplorer.com to get a balance from a bitcoin address.

 [2] Uses blockchain.info to discover the 'unspent outputs' of the 'in' address.

 [3] for example https://live.blockcypher.com/bcy/decodetx/

+#### Safety

+Bitcoin addresses and private keys are kept unencrypted in ~/.config/coindust/wallet.json.
+Protect this file with your own mechanism for encryption and backups!